Tuesday, June 23, 2015

 Tallulah Bankhead playing a parody of herself (her full-time career by this point) in the 1953 film, Main Street to Broadway.
 Her penultimate film before Die!
 Die!
 My Darling!

-Although I don’t recall now which program I saw initially, my first exposure to that legend of the American theater known as “The Alabama Foghorn”Miss Tallulah Bankheadwas either when she portrayed the villainous Black Widow on TV’s Batman, or when she camped her way through a large-as-real-life impersonation of herself on reruns of The Celebrity Next Door episode of The Lucy & Desi Comedy Hour.
-The time was 1967, I was ten-years-old, and in both instances, what stands out strongest in my memory is that I’d never seen anything quite like her.
+Although I don’t recall now which program I saw initially, but my first exposure to that legend of the American theater known as “The Alabama Foghorn”Miss Tallulah Bankheadwas either when she portrayed the villainous Black Widow on TV’s Batman, or when she camped her way through a large-as-real-life impersonation of herself on reruns of 1957 The Celebrity Next Door episode of The Lucy & Desi Comedy Hour.
+The year was 1967.
+I was ten years old, and in both instances, what stands out most in my memory is that I’d never seen anything quite like her.

-A prodigious personality who all but dared you to watch anyone else, Tallulah Bankhead didn’t just occupy space onscreen; she filled it.
+Possessed of a prodigious personality that all but dared you to watch anyone else, Tallulah Bankhead didn’t just occupy space onscreen; she filled it.
 Her one-of-a-kind persona fairly overwhelming the senses of sight and sound.
-There was that trademark, thick mane of glamorous, movie-star hair; her broad range of almost-cartoonish facial expressions and reaction takes; the bold extravagance of her scene-stealing flamboyance of her gestures.
+There was that trademark thick mane of glamorous, movie-star hair; her broad range of almost-cartoonish facial expressions and reaction takes; the bold extravagance of her scene-stealing, flamboyant gestures.
 But of course, Bankhead's chief distinction was her voice.
-That famous basso-profundo, bourbon-&-cigarettes drawl which eventually grew so slurred, just trying to decode her dialog became part of the fun.
+That famous basso-profundo, bourbon-and-cigarettes drawl eventually grew so slurred that just trying to decode her dialogue became part of the fun of seeing her onscreen.

 Even at a time when distinctive, impersonation-worthy celebrities were in abundance (Garland, Merman, Hepburn, Liberace, etc.), Bankhead was still a heady dose of drag-queen bearing and outsize star quality.